metno/Tuber/README.md

 * `ssl_*` - same meaning as for [kafka-python](http://kafka-python.readthedocs.io/en/master/index.html)
 * `sasl_*` - same meaning as for [kafka-python](http://kafka-python.readthedocs.io/en/master/index.html)
 * `security_protocol` - same meaning as for [kafka-python](http://kafka-python.readthedocs.io/en/master/index.html)

+**For type=console**

+This type does not take any parameters.
+Only output is supported